NuGet/Insights/README.md

 - gzip batch or bulk enqueue messages?

 - consider removing polling at the catalog page scan level, and poll for leaves at the index level

+- enhance latest package leaves code to allow custom record shape, so it can write catalog leaf scan items directly